oracle/macaron/docs/source/pages/installation.rst

 Macaron is currently distributed as a Docker image.
 We provide a bash script ``run_macaron.sh`` to easily download and run it.

 .. note:: When run, Macaron will create output files inside the current directory where ``run_macaron.sh`` is run.
+If you run Docker Desktop, please make sure that the current directory is bind mountable for Docker (see the `File Sharing settings <https://docs.docker.com/desktop/settings/mac/?uuid=95C3E343-F11C-4A35-A10C-6B5431B73E14#file-sharing>`_).

 Download the ``run_macaron.sh`` script and make it executable by running the commands (replace ``tag`` with the version you want or ``main`` for the latest version):